Terms and Conditions

 - obtain and maintain all necessary licences, consents, and permissions necessary for you and your Authorised Users to perform your obligations under these terms;

-- access and the Service, and information or data provided via the Service, for your internal business operations only.
+- access and use the Service, and information or data provided via the Service, for your internal business operations only.
 For the avoidance of doubt, you must not extract, share, sell or distribute any information or data obtained from the Service unless expressly permitted by these terms;

 - ensure that your network and systems comply with the relevant specifications provided by us from time to time;